zonemaster/zonemaster-backend/docs/API.md

 ## API method: `get_language_tags`

-Returns all valid [language tags][language tag] generated from the [LANGUAGE.locale] property in the configuration file.
+Returns a list of all valid [language tags][language tag] that match `locale tags` according to the rules defined by the [language tag] data type.

-Each `locale tag` in LANGUAGE.locale generates two `language tags`, a short tag equal to the first two letters (usually the same as a language code) and a long tag which is equal to the full `locale tag`.
-If "en_US" is the `locale tag` then "en" and "en_US" are the `language tags`.

-If there are two `locale tags` that would give the same short `language tag` then that is excluded.
-E.g. "en_US en_UK" will only give "en_US" and "en_UK" as `language tags`.

 Example request:
 ```json